Updated: Jul 15

 Change is coming to my old neighborhood.
 The largest solar power array in Wisconsin will go into the neighborhood where my parents settled for thirty years after we left the dairy farm of my childhood.
 We lived there while I attended High School.
 I feel the grief I'd feel if a housing development was planned for the area, or a factory farm.
 The solar array overwhelms far more of the countryside than those possibilities.

 The developers forecast a lifespan of forty years for the array.
 We are assured that natural plantings will preserve the soil and deter run-off (which they probably will), that grazing may be a possibility (hope so, but doubt it), and that the land can be returned to agriculture after the solar array has fulfilled its purpose, which is to provide low-cost energy (a little bit of investigation will show you that it is not low cost), to Western Wisconsin and contribute to the economic growth of the area.
-The economic growth goes to the people who rent out their land for this purpose.
 The panels will stand as tall as full-grown corn.
 I’m not a fan of cornfields, but the solar panels will not follow the topography of the landscape nearly as organically as the corn now does.
 The thought of the visual intrusion on the countryside of big square photovoltaics leaves me cold.
 What affect will they have on wildlife such as amphibians, birds, and anything else?
 They are ugly; jarring in a bucolic setting.
 The same can be said for wind turbines.
 Neither of these forms of energy production are reliable or cost effective.
 Please watch this: The great Texas freeze

 The look of the landscape will be drastically changed for a long time.
 It will be filled with mechanical panels, impregnated with chemicals, some of them dangerous, such as gallium arsenide (GaAs), not plants.
 Years ago, as an Art major at UWRF, I was required to take Great Ideas in Science with Virginia Akins*, in addition to regular science requirements, to fulfill a well-rounded liberal arts education.
 Ironically, although I wouldn’t have elected to take it, it turned out to be one of my favorite classes.
 I loved Dr. Akins as a teacher; she was funny and intelligent and intense.
 In her class we covered pollution of various sorts; one variety of which visual pollution, was most compelling to me.
 This solar array falls in that category.